gamebeast2k/docker_traccar2mqtt/README.md

-Traccar2mqtt is a small Server written in NodeJs to use Traccar in other Programms.
+Traccar2mqtt is a small Server written in NodeJs to use Traccar in other Programs.
 In my case Io.Broker